Forest Practices

 The Act addresses these goals by:

-- Allowing for harvest of valuable, individual trees within buffers when it can be done without harming fish habitat or water quality.
+- Sets standards for forest management along waterbodies, including buffers, and provides flexibility to harvest valuable trees within buffers when it can be done without harming fish habitat or water quality.
 Harvest within buffers requires agency approval.
+Buffers are tailored to the conditions in each region.

 Regions and applicability